Federal Summary Offenses in Central Pennsylvania

 Call to Schedule a Free Legal Consultation with a Summary Offense Attorney Today in Central Pennsylvania

 If you’ve been cited with a summary offense, schedule a free legal consultation with a summary offense attorney today in Central Pennsylvania.
 Attorney Corky Goldstein has is Executive Offices in Harrisburg, Pennsylvania and also serves Dauphin County, Cumberland County, and ALL of the surrounding Central Pennsylvania counties.
-Call us today at 717-930-CORK and let us help you keep your record clean.
+Call us today at 717-991-5919 (Use Direct Line) and let us help you keep your record clean.

-Please Call 717-930-CORK for our HOTLINE on all criminal matters.
+Please Call 717-991-5919 (Use Direct Line) for our HOTLINE on all criminal matters.
 We ask you to call this number during normal workday hours (M-F 8 AM to 5 PM).
 Evening appointments are also available.
 Most consultations are done in the office, but, if needed, phone consults may be established.
 HOWEVER, IF A CRIMINAL MATTER, and if it’s an “EMERGENCY”, we urge you to call us “anytime” after regular business hours, on weekends & on holidays.